EmiliaPsacharopoulos/Quadruped-8dof-Robot/Revisions/README.md

 | Fasteners | Reduced count and relative cost. | 19.32 |
 |   | **Total** | 1,110.32 |

+The calculated savings amount to nearly a 40% cost reduction in the actuator components.
+Moreover, the revised BOM sources more components from the U.S. and decreases lead/ship times.

 ## Electrical Revisions